undreamai/LLMUnity/README.md

 The grammar can edited directly in the `Grammar` field of the LLMAgent or saved in a gbnf / json schema file and loaded with the `Load Grammar` button (Advanced options).<br>
 For instance to receive replies in json format you can use the [json.gbnf](https://github.com/ggerganov/llama.cpp/blob/b4218/grammars/json.gbnf) grammar.<br>

-Alternatively you can set the grammar directly with code:
+Alternatively you can set the grammar directly in your script:
 ``` c#
 llmAgent.grammar = "your grammar here";
 ```